jasonbender-c3x/Catpilot/docs/BOUNTIES.md

 # [Bounties](https://github.com/orgs/commaai/projects/26/views/1)

-Get paid to improve openpilot!
+Get paid to improve catpilot!

 ## Rules

-* code must be merged into openpilot master
+* code must be merged into catpilot master
 * bounty eligibility is solely at our discretion
 * once you open a PR, the bounty is locked to you until you stop working on it
 * open a ticket at [comma.ai/support](https://comma.ai/support/shop-order) with links to your PRs to claim